 echo "SHOW TABLES;" | ddev mysql or `ddev mysql -uroot -proot` to get root privileges.

-mysql client in containers: Both the web and db containers have the mysql client all set up and configured, so you can just
+mysql/psql clients in containers: Both the web and db containers have the mysql/psql clients all set up and configured, so you can just

 ddev ssh or

 mysqldump: The web and db containers also have